 In early 2019, Elia, together with the Belgian distribution system operators (Fluvius, Sibelga, Resa and Ores), launched the Internet of Energy Initiative in a bid to accelerate the energy transition in Belgium.
 Aiming to create an ecosystem of companies to facilitate the development of new energy services, the IO.E initiative is all about driving the power system towards consumer centricity.

-Always a firm believer in ecosystem mindsets and a partner of June Energy, AE enthusiastically joined the initiative and quickly got brainstorming with the rest of the team.
-June Energy is an innovative energy scale up developing smart and easy-to-use energy services for consumers and small companies.
-June’s AI based energy platform automatically lowers their users’ energy bills.
+Always a firm believer in ecosystem mindsets, AE enthusiastically joined the initiative and quickly got brainstorming with the rest of the team.
 It was during the first ideation phase, where viable ideas around different topics were being explored, that Maka was born.

 Same cure, less pay